 Whenever I make banana bread, it’s usually because I have overly ripe bananas that are about to rot but I don’t want to waste them.
 You should’ve seen these 3 bananas that went into this bread: they were black and already mushy inside their banana casing.
-My mother-in-law cringed when she once saw me save bananas that were this ripe.
 This time around, I also had a package of fresh strawberries that were getting dangerously soft and a package of wrinkled fresh blueberries, so why not throw all of these soft, wrinkly, mushy ingredients together into one deliciously moist strawberry banana bread!

 - 1 cup sugar

 - 1 tablespoon lemon zest (lemon zest from 1 whole lemon)

 Preheat the oven to 350 F.